chrisnatali/docs/posts/way_forward.md

 In [The Mythical Man Month](http://en.wikipedia.org/wiki/The_Mythical_Man-Month "Mythical Man Month"), Brooks demonstrates that in software development, the cost of a bug increases throughout its lifetime (so one should squash them early).
 A similar rule seems to hold for data collection processes.
 Maybe this is overgeneralizing and stating the obvious, but we found that the longer data sits in an unprocessed state and the further it gets from its source, the more costly it becomes to munge into something useful.
 Just days after capturing data out in the field, it was difficult to piece together a network solely from gps traces and some salient points and attributes.
 A more integrated system and structure for capturing geometry would help.
 Several of us in the lab had positive experiences working with [OpenStreetMap](http://www.openstreetmap.org).
 On the surface, it might seem hard to argue against using OSM for this work.
 It's an Open Source, distributed spatial data collection system supported by a large, smart, practical and friendly community.

-I can't do it justice in this post, but OSM relies on a topological data model abstracted as Nodes (Points), Ways (which reference Nodes) and Relations (which reference Nodes, Ways or other Relations).
+It's impossible to do it justice in this post, but OSM relies on a topological data model abstracted as Nodes (Points), Ways (which reference Nodes) and Relations (which reference Nodes, Ways or other Relations).
 Nodes are the fundamental unit of composition, which affords much reduced effort in maintaining the integrity of geometry vs our prior approach or via managing independent shape files of points and lines.
 Additionally, OSM data is versioned (so the history of data is retained)...a nice safety-net.
 And with practical, efficient user interfaces like JOSM and the new [iD editor](http://ideditor.com) to manipulate this geometry and interact with the OSM repository, our job seemed almost done.

 ### OR SO WE THOUGHT...